ekatie/SmartToDoList/planning/tasks.md

 ## Ask Julian
-- sign up for users
+- sign up for users (Stretch)
-- profile edit
+- profile edit (Stretch)
 - chat GPT API?

+## Answers
+- Sign Up and Porfile Editing are stretch
+- It is fine to use ChatGPT as an API to know which category the todo is
+- It is also fine to look for keywords ("read", "watch", "eat", "buy"...) to guess which category it could be before doing any API call.